 - Cook a double or triple quantity of food and freeze the extra so that it can later be thawed in the fridge and then heated for a second or third meal - Add leftover meat, fish or a tin of cooked lentils or beans to stir fried vegetables.
-They can be served with pasta, rice or noodles - Add some extra raw or lightly cooked vegetables to a convenience meal - Serve some fruit with yogurt, fromage frais, ice cream, a small cake or a biscuit to make a nutritious pudding.
+They can be served with pasta, rice or noodles - Add some extra raw or lightly cooked vegetables to a convenience meal - Serve some fruit with yogurt, fromage frais or custard to make a nutritious second course.
+Once per day you can serve fruit with a small cake, biscuit, pudding or ice cream.